BinFlush/striptest/README.md

 ### Extended example
-Let's say our metronome has a range from 30-200 bpm, and that we previously obtained a good exposure at 8 seconds, but the contrast needed modification such that we know that the 8-second exposure might be slightly underexposed at the new contrast setting.
+Let's say our metronome has a range from 30-200 bpm, and that we previously obtained a good exposure at 8 seconds, but the contrast needed modification such that we know that the 8-second exposure will be underexposed by at least 1/6 stop at the new contrast setting.
 We can do the following:
-We make a 5-step teststrip (-n 5) where we place the base of 8 seconds at the first step (-b 8 -p 1), and do increments of 1/6 stops from there (-s 6).
+We make a 5-step teststrip (-n 5) where we place the base of 8 seconds before the first step (-b 8 -p -1), and do increments of 1/6 stops from there (-s 6).
 Furthermore, we are doing a cumulative teststrip, so each step builds upon the next (-c).
 For cumulative counting, it is often easier to set the divisions to 1, so we count every beat (-d 1), and in the end, we want to plot the stopwise error from the theoretical targets (--plot).
 This will result in the following output:
 ```
-$ python striptest.py -n 5 -b 8 -p 1 -s 6 -tmin 30 -tmax 200 -c -d 1 --plot
+$ python striptest.py -n 5 -b 8 -p -1 -s 6 -tmin 30 -tmax 200 -c -d 1 --plot

-TEMPO 180
+TEMPO 160
 Count every beat

      Count      Stops    Seconds   Target Sec   % of stepsize Error
-    24              0      8.000        8.000       0.0%
+    24           +1/6      9.000        8.980       2.0%
-     3           +1/6      9.000        8.980       2.0%
+     3           +2/6     10.125       10.079       3.9%
-     3           +2/6     10.000       10.079      -6.8%
+     3           +3/6     11.250       11.314      -4.9%
-     4           +3/6     11.333       11.314       1.5%
+     4           +4/6     12.750       12.699       3.5%
-     4           +4/6     12.667       12.699      -2.2%
+     4           +5/6     14.250       14.254      -0.3%
 ```
-While -6.8% error might seem like a lot, remember it is percentages of the stepsize, so it is not so bad.
+While -4.9% error might seem like a lot, remember it is percentages of the stepsize, so it is not so bad.
 The output plot shows this:
 ![Extended example errors plotted](figures/ext-example.png)
 ## Installing and running